A review by Nalini Haynes

 Attitudes to sex in both series are different too.
 Women in SoA are more likely to be active agents; even when being used and ordered around, they are making choices based on their own motivations and active agency.
 In episode 4, for example, a young women talks about how she has sex with whoever she’s told in the hope that one day one of the guys will choose her to be his ‘old lady;’ although she’s saddened, she admits she’s been living this dream for three years.
 The woman who hears this story later chooses to leave with a guy not in the club who has beaten her before.
 The storytelling is very deep, portraying complex characters believably.

 In episode 3 a thirteen year old girl is raped.
-The viewer does not see the rape and even when we’re shown the victim, bruised and bleeding after the rape, we’re not shown gratuitous flesh.
-If it is possible to do so, the rape is tastefully implied, increasing the horror of the situation by emphasising the girl’s innocence.
+The viewer does not see the rape.
+Even when the bruised and bleeding victim comes on screen after the rape, SoA opts not to show gratuitous flesh.
+If it is possible to do so, the rape is tastefully implied, increasing the horror of the situation by emphasizing the girl’s innocence.
 The story that flows on from this rape is jaw-dropping in its cleverness, deviousness and understanding of humanity including the understanding of the trauma of rape and issues arising from rape.
-Just when I thought Jax’s mum Gemma was the Queen Bitch from Hell, she comes out with lines that I was stunned to hear on a mere fictional TV show.
+Just when I thought Jax’s mum Gemma was the Queen Bitch from Hell, she comes out with stunning lines for a mere fictional TV show.
 This episode was worth watching just for the rape issues and Gemma’s lines in particular.

 Gemma’s character as revealed in these first four episodes was amazingly complex.
 I wroter her off as sassy and bitchy except in her love for her husband (something fishy there), her love for her son (with manipulative controlling overtones) and her love for her grandson (unconditional so far, but he’s only a babe).
 In episode three Gemma comes out with incredible wisdom and compassion and follows this up in episode four with snarking at Tara (Jax’s ex) before giving Tara an untraceable gun because Gemma seems to be about protecting the wimminz even if she doesn’t like them.
 Unless they put Gemma’s grandson at risk but even there Gemma’s relationship with Wendy is… evolving.

 It’s rare for a TV series to hit the ground running like Sons of Anarchy, with fully realised characters right from episode one, characters unfolding before the viewer using ‘show don’t tell’ rather than exposition and a plot that is definitely going somewhere in a tightly planned story arc.
 I hope FX continues to support the team making this series, give them free rein and let them roll.
-Sons of Anarachy has been renewed up to season 6 and the creator hopes for a seventh season to round out his planned arc.
+Sons of Anarachy’s creator hopes for a seventh season to round out his planned arc.
 If SoA manages to maintain this standard of production, expect lots more rave reviews.

 Boo to FX for blocking all countries other than the US and Canada from accessing Sons of Anarchy material: we’ve bought at least the first three seasons on bluray in Australia so we should be able to access the online material.